3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 could be used to minimize this difficulty.
 The use of such solutions would allow images to be captured from every angle which is necessary for the computer vision algorithms that we will implement to process the data.
+Both the Kinect and the Intel® RealSense™ F200 are comparable devices and in the unlikely event that the Intel® RealSense™ F200 will not satisfy our requirements the Microsoft Kinect is a sound alternative.

 ## Computer Vision Research